sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 You don't have to understand this diagram, but notice how the lines feedback on themselves.
 This is recursion in time.
 There's all the proof you need: state arises from recusion in time :)

-So, given that we have immutable, yet distributed state, then you just have to accept side-effects, i.e. given same inputs a function can return different results.
+So, given that we have immutable, yet distributed, then you just have to accept side-effects, i.e. given same inputs a function can return different results.
 Introducing side effects means you can no longer use mathematical descriptions!

 In the Erlang/Elixir view of the world, you program with local immutable state in processes.
 Process have recusion so that they do have observable state.
 To know the state, you just have to send a message to the process and ask for what the current "state" is.
 Each process is a world unto itself and has nothing shared with other processes.